kxepal/viivakoodi/README.rst

 Make sure you have setuptools/distribute installed.

-Unpack the downloaded file, cd into the pyBarcode directory and run `python setup.py install`.
+Unpack the downloaded file, cd into the viivakoodi directory and run `python setup.py install`.
 Or just copy the barcode dir somewhere in your PYTHONPATH.

-The best way is to use pip: `pip install pyBarcode`.
+The best way is to use pip: `pip install viivakoodi`.

 Provided Barcodes